What Is Logistics and Supply Chain Management? [+ Key Differences Explained]

 Supply chain logistics include:

-• Inventory control: This integrates storage and warehousing strategies to manage the types and quantities of stock.
+- Inventory control: This integrates storage and warehousing strategies to manage the types and quantities of stock.
 Inventory control utilizes inventory management formulas to predict demand accurately.
-For instance, using techniques like Economic Order Quantity (EOQ) can help you determine the ideal amount of inventory to order, reducing holding costs and minimizing the risk of excess inventory.
+For instance, using techniques like Economic Order Quantity (EOQ) can help you determine the ideal amount of inventory to order and when inventory replenishment is needed, reducing inventory carrying costs and minimizing the risk of excess inventory.

 Key Benefits of Managing Logistics